 They are a key player in ensuring manufacturer and industrial processes where process measurements are taken comply with recognised standards and ensure that quality is maintained.

-Instrumentation technicians install, maintain and repair the equipment and systems that control large industrial processes.
-This is one of those careers that most people don’t know exists but is vital to industries around the world.
-Trained
+This is one of those careers that most people do not know exists but is vital for industries worldwide to achieve the highest quality whilst being cost-effective.

-Accuracy, precision, and attention to detail are the catch cries of this career pathway.
-Industrial measurement and control technicians are sought after by employers in a wide range of process industries such as petro-chemicals, pulp and paper, wood products, dairy manufacturing, metal refining, food and beverage, meats and brewing production, water and wastewater treatment, and power generation.
+Accuracy, precision, attention to detail, and a technical nature are the catch cries of this career pathway.
+Industrial measurement and control technicians are sought after by employers in a wide range of process industries such as petrochemicals, pulp and paper, wood products, dairy manufacturing, metal refining, food and beverage, meats and brewing production, water and wastewater treatment, and power generation.